 4.1 Therapeutic indications

-Quadramet is indicated for the relief of bone pain in patients with multiple painful osteoblastic skeletal metastases which take up technetium (99mTc)-labelled biphosphonates on bone scan.
+Quadramet is indicated for the relief of bone pain in patients with multiple painful osteoblastic skeletal metastases which take up technetium (99mTc)-labelled bisphosphonates on bone scan.

-The presence of osteoblastic metastases which take up technetium (99mTc)-labelled biphosphonates should be confirmed prior to therapy.
+The presence of osteoblastic metastases which take up technetium (99mTc)-labelled bisphosphonates must be confirmed prior to therapy.

 4.2 Posology and method of administration